rcollins22/RugChekr/README.md

-"#Conrtact Checker; personal took used to check rugs.."
+"#Conrtact Checker; personal tool used to check rugs.."